Mesh convergence with examples

 Deciding on the correct mesh size is a rather difficult thing.
 The most accurate approach would be doing a mesh convergence check.
 I will show you an example of how to do it.27 July 2020

 In this part of the shell design course, we will use Linear Bifurcation Analysis (LBA) to estimate shell capacity.
-The main part of this post however is about choosing the correct size of mesh and present a way to estimate at which mesh size accuracy of the solution is acceptable in performed analysis.
+The main part of this post however is about choosing the correct size of mesh and presenting a way to estimate at which mesh size accuracy of the solution is acceptable in performed analysis.

 I wrote about the analysis itself in this post.
 In shell design, I use it to estimate how much capacity I have in my shell due to instability failure.
 The outcome of this analysis is definitely not the correct capacity, but it gives a certain insight into the model behavior.